rakshitgondwal/rakshitgondwal/README.md

 ## <div align="left">Hi there!
 I am Rakshit.</div>

-I am passionate for everything DevOps and all Cloud Native things.
+- I am passionate for everything DevOps and all Cloud Native things.
 I love to learn and give back by contributing to open source and commuinites.

-- :mortar_board: Currently a Sophomore, pursuing my Bachelors from Punjab Engineeing College, Chandigarh.
+- I am Currently a Sophomore, pursuing my Bachelors from Punjab Engineeing College, Chandigarh.
-- :raising_hand: Passionate about **DevOps**, **Cloud-Native Technologies** and **Web Dev**.
--  🌱 Currently I am learning more about **Kubernetes** and **Golang**.
+- Learning and contributing in Kubernetes and Golang.
+I have contrinuted to a lot of CNCF projects.
-- :cowboy_hat_face: I also try to share my knowledge on my **[Blog](https://hashnode.com/@rakshitgondwal)** about :
+- I also try to share my knowledge on my [Blog](https://hashnode.com/@rakshitgondwal) about CNCF projects, DevOps, Observability etc.
-	- CNCF Projects
-	- Development concepts
-	- Devops

 <br/>